Molecular Tumor Cell Biology

 Monilola Olayioye (Lab Head)

-Cristiana Lungu (Postdoctoral Scientist, RiSC and MISTI PI)
+Cristiana Lungu (Postdoctoral Scientist and Project Leader)

 Bettina Noll (Postdoctoral Scientist)